topo-gps/ios-manual/en/waypoint_edit.rst

 Moving on map
 ~~~~~~~~~~~~~
-By pressing move on map in the :ref:`edit pop-up <ss-waypoint-edit>` you
+By pressing `Move on map` in the :ref:`edit pop-up <ss-waypoint-edit>` you
-can modify the location of the waypoint on a map.
+can move the location of the waypoint manually on a map.

 In the example of the waypoint ‘Stonehenge’ the following screen will appear.

 .. figure:: _static/waypoint-move-map1.png
    :height: 568px
    :width: 320px
-   :alt: Editing Waypoints Topo GPS
+   :alt: Moving waypoint on map Topo GPS

-   *Figure 9.
-The screen in which you can move a waypoint.*
+   *The screen in which you can move a waypoint.*

-If you press long on the waypoint you can drag the waypoint to a
-new location, as is illustrated in the figure below:
+If you press long on the waypoint you can drag it to anew location, as is illustrated in the figure below:

 .. figure:: _static/waypoint-move-map2.png
    :height: 568px
    :width: 320px
-   :alt: Editing Waypoints Topo GPS
+   :alt: Moving waypoint on map Topo GPS

-   *Figure 10.
-The waypoint Stonehenge has been moved temporarily.*
+   *The waypoint Stonehenge has been moved temporarily.*

 To save the new location of the waypoint you have to press ‘Save’ in the top right of the screen.
 Otherwise press ‘Cancel’.